Raptor007/X-Wing-Revival/README.txt

     This shouldn't hurt performance much, but some old video cards don't support it.
     Framebuffers are also used for the VR eyes, so this is required for VR.

-  Draw With Shaders: Use GLSL vertex and fragment shaders.
-Recommended for performance
+  Shaders: Use GLSL vertex and fragment shaders instead of old fixed-pipeline OpenGL.
-    and better appearance, but certain old motherboards perform better with this off and some ancient video cards require this off.
+    Recommended for performance and better appearance, but a few old motherboards may perform better with this off, and some ancient video cards require this off.

-  Light Quality: Per-pixel can be GPU-heavy, especially in VR, but looks much better on
+  Lighting: Per-pixel can be GPU-heavy, especially in VR, but looks much better on
     large surfaces like capital ships and the Death Star trench.
-    NOTE: This only works if "Draw With Shaders" is enabled.
+Requires shaders.

   Dynamic Lights: Number of point light sources (lasers, torpedos, explosions, etc) to
     use for lighting each object.
 Higher values use a bit more CPU and GPU power.
-    NOTE: This only works if "Draw With Shaders" is enabled.

   Effects: Adjust the number of sprites per explosion.
 Lowest removes shot impact
     effects entirely.
 Most should leave this High, but lower settings may reduce the CPU load of dynamic lights and/or the GPU load of layered transparencies.

+  Engine Glow: Draw engine glow effects.
+Very little performance impact on most GPUs.

-  Asteroid Quality: Controls how far away asteroids render as model vs simple sphere.
+  Asteroid Level of Detail: Controls how far away asteroids render in higher detail.
     Can be somewhat CPU-heavy and GPU-heavy with many asteroids, especially in VR.
     NOTE: This is even more CPU-heavy when shaders are disabled!